rkristelijn/commonmark-markdown/README.md

 ## Goals of this repo

 Just some test what commonmark markdown can do for me.
+TLDR; not much.
+Mermaid is not supported by GFM

 ## Background